 3. How would you describe the difference between leadership and management?

 For me, a good manager should both lead and manage.
-When I think about management, I think about managing processes, projects and people.
+When I think about management, I think about managing processes, projects, and people.
 In that respect, I’m outcome-driven and focused on optimizing everything we can and providing support to my team so the clients and the company are satisfied with what we produced.
 Leadership, on the other hand, means rolling up my sleeves and understanding the people I work with.
 By being a good leader, a manager like me can make sure engineers are satisfied with their jobs and feeling like they’re advancing with each project.
 In the long term, that helps the team, the company, and our clients.

 4. So how would you describe the role of an engineering manager?

 In my eyes, an engineering manager has to be able to change a lot of hands.
 From product design and development to communication.
 As engineering managers, we have three priorities: optimizing the workflow, staying ahead of the curve with developments, and helping our talent grow.
-When it comes to optimizing the workflow, this can consist of: supply chain management, operations management and research, industrial engineering, and systems engineering.
-Our main goal should be reducing the waste and improving efficiency.
-It’s also important to stay ahead of the curve so the company is constantly getting competitive advantage over the rest of the market.
-This includes assisting with product research, creating strategy to guide the engineers in the right direction, and keeping up with industry news.
+When it comes to optimizing the workflow, this can consist of: supply chain management, operations management, and research, industrial engineering, and systems engineering.
+Our main goal should be reducing waste and improving efficiency.
+It’s also important to stay ahead of the curve so the company is constantly getting a competitive advantage over the rest of the market.
+This includes assisting with product research, creating a strategy to guide the engineers in the right direction, and keeping up with industry news.
 Finally, we have to help our employees grow if we want to retain them.
 This should include coaching, career development, and focusing on our engineers as though they were our clients.